wp-plugins/events-made-easy/readme.txt

 == Changelog ==

+= 1.0.13 =
+* Feature/Bugfix: the paypal class didn't really support the business ID, should work now

 = 1.0.12 =
 * Bugfix: the participant info was not correctly replaced in mails sent
 * Bugfix: make paypal work via https and HTTP/1.1